uk-crypto-day/uk-crypto-day.github.io/_posts/2026-01-27-uk-crypto-day.md

 ### Contacts

-For any enquiries or to propose a lightning talk (max.
-5 minutes), please email Rob Granger (r.granger@surrey.ac.uk).
+For any enquiries please email Rob Granger (r.granger@surrey.ac.uk).

+To propose a lightning talk (max. four minutes), please email Rob with the subject "UK Crypto Day: lightning talk" and include your title and how long you will need.

+We are looking forward to seeing you in Guildford!